-Surrey County Council has launched its new Localism scheme which has replaced the Parish Council lengthsman scheme, with the aim of conserving and enhancing the character of the county, retaining attractive towns, villages and countryside.
+The Surrey County Council Localism scheme replaced the Lengthsman scheme.
+The scheme helps to conserve and enhance the character of the county, retain attractive towns, villages and countryside.

 Type of work included in the scheme (subject to agreement)

-Funding can be used for works that would normally be carried out by the highway authority, for example:
+Works that would normally be carried out by the highway authority are:

 - Grass cutting